olivierduron/Anaplasma_sloth_infections/README.md

 - trypanosome: Infection status with trypanosomes (0: Uninfected; 1: Infected)
 - babesia: Infection status with _Babesia_ (0: Uninfected; 1: Infected)
 - blood_parasites: Combined infection status for blood parasites (microfilariae + trypanosome + Babesia)
-This dataset allows us for the study of the effects of *Anaplasma amazonensis* infection on the health of wild sloths.

 Step 1.
 Retrieving